Trusted By These Institutions

-You can modify the above template depending on if you are in full Job Search Mode or Career Investigation/Purpose Mode
+You can modify your template depending on if you are in full Job Search Mode or Career Investigation/Purpose Mode.

-A) Job Search Mode: Make changes to this template so it resonates your style, personality, current career level, how you first found this person, etc… The goal is ALWAYS to meet in person.
-If you can’t meet in person then look to do a phone or Skype meeting.
+A) Job Search Mode: Make changes to the template so it resonates with your style, personality, current career level, how you first found this person, etc… The goal is ALWAYS to meet in person.
+If you can’t meet in person then look to do a phone, Zoom, or Skype meeting.
 You are looking for an “informational meeting” not a “job interview meeting”.
 People will respond much better to this sort of meeting request.
 You can create a standard “LinkedIn/email template” but make sure to personalize a bit for each contact.

 B) Mission/Career Investigation Mode: This is when you are not actively looking for a job.
 You are seeking information from the contact to determine if the specific career, industry, or organization fits your career purpose/goal.
 You would make changes to the above template discussing your desire to get a better understanding of the career, industry, or organization rather than saying it is your passion or that you are actively engaged in a job search